snoozleEmily/library_system/README.md

 ## Introduction

-This repository was made as an University project.
-It is a library management system developed to help libraries organize their collections and manage book loans effectively.
+This repository was created as a university project.
+It is a library management system designed to help libraries organize their collections and manage book loans effectively.

-The code includes comments in Portuguese for clarity with the educational context, since the University's course is conducted in this language .
+The code includes comments in Portuguese to provide clarity within the educational context, as the university course is conducted in this language.

+For educational purposes, the use of external libraries was avoided to ensure a deeper understanding of working with vanilla Python.
+However, the `uuid` and `datetime` libraries were used because they do not significantly impact the core functionalities of the code like other libraries might.

 ## Disclaimer